 - Pour the mixture into the 18cm lined round cake tin.

-- Cool it in the tin for 5 minutes then turn onto a wire rack and cool it completely.
+- Cool it in the tin for 5 minutes then turn onto a wire rack upside down.

-- Slice the cake into two horizontally through the middle.
+- Slice the cake horizontally into two slabs *1

 - Brush the syrup on the two cut sides of the cake.